spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/basic-chunk-size-calculation.md

 ### Output

 Once the required data is entered into the **Basic Chunk Size Calculator**, it will compute the optimal chunk sizes for each queue used by the system.
-These queues handle different business entities, and setting the right chunk size ensures efficient processing and resource allocation.
+These queues handle different business entities, and setting the right queue chunk size ensures efficient processing and resource allocation.
+Developers will need to configure these queue chunk sizes.

-The result will be a **chunk size for each queue** that is provided out-of-the-box with the Spryker Commerce Operating System.
-Developers will need to configure these chunk sizes in their system to align with the calculated values.

 > For instructions on how to set up chunk sizes for the queues, [click here](https://docs.spryker.com/docs/dg/dev/backend-development/data-manipulation/queue/queue.html#configuration-for-chunk-size).